lukephills/sikky/README.md

 ## Code coverage

-The library is set up to integrate with [`Coveralls.io`](https://coveralls.io/), and are using [`Istanbul`](https://github.com/gotwarlost/istanbul) and the
-[`rollup-plugin-coverage`](https://gitlab.com/kflash/rollup-plugin-coverage) plugin to generate coverage report.
+The library is set up to integrate with [`Coveralls.io`](https://coveralls.io/), and are using [`Istanbul`](https://github.com/gotwarlost/istanbul) and Karma + Webpack to generate coverage report.

-Sourcemap is supported for the coverage plugin.
+Coverage report for server tests will be included soon as I find it stable enough.

 ## Server testing